PLBFischer/TMD-structures-moire/README.md

 # Exciton Binding Energies in Moire

 This is a repository for a research internship I did in the summer of 2023 at the group of Prof. Imamoglu at ETH Zurich.
-In this project I developed a numerical simulation of the band strucutre of transition metal dichalcogenide (TMD) bilayers with moire.
-In addition to this, I implemented a method to solve Fredholm equations with singular kernels to find the excitonic energy levels.
-It contains:
+In this project I developed a numerical simulation of the energy levels of interlayer excitons in transition metal dichalcogenide (TMD) bilayers with moire.

 main_implementation: this is the main implementation of a variational approach to find the excitonic binding energies in the presence of moire.
 This requires solving Fredholm equations in addition to determining the moire band structure.
 As a variational basis set I chose states in which electron and holes are non-interacting bloch-waves.